TolaniOke-Steve/Find-my-spot/README.md

 # Find-my-spot

-An interactive web application that allows users to post their favourite spots, view other spots posted by users and rate them.
+An interactive web application that allows users to post their favourite locations, view other locations posted by users and rate them.